hash-bang/Reflib-Node/README.md

 ======
 Reference library processing for Node.

+This is the internal component to parse and output reference libraries.
+If you would like something with a user interface you may wish to look at one of the following:

+* [reflib-cli](https://github.com/hash-bang/Reflib-CLI) - The command line interface to Reflib
+* [Systematic Review Accelerator](http://crebp-sra.com) - Online tools to manage reference libraries

-This is a ported version of the original [Reflib for PHP](https://github.com/hash-bang/RefLib)
+This module is a ported version of the original [Reflib for PHP](https://github.com/hash-bang/RefLib)

 API